aakindel/msgAPI/README.md

 # README

-Ruby on Rails CRUD message application with PostreSQL database.
+Ruby on Rails CRUD message application with PostgreSQL database.